jessica-mitchell/nest-simulator/doc/htmldoc/synapses/synapse_plasticity.rst

      :columns: 12

      In the following section, we introduce the different types of synapses implemented in NEST.
 This page focuses on the type of signal transmission and plasticity for each synapse model.
-For details on the dynamics of synapses see :ref:`synapse_dynamics`.
+For details on the post-synaptic response dynamics of synapses see :ref:`synapse_dynamics`.

 .. _chemical_synapses: